 The aim of the liquidity planning is the currency-differentiated identification of the expected level of liquid financial resources.
 The liquidity plan is an important controlling instrument for the timely assessment and evaluation of risks.
 If financial difficulties are identified, a company must take appropriate measures.

 Liquidity planning from magnet™ answers such questions and provides a basis for decision-making for the identification and evaluation of risks.
 The basis for this is provided by drill-down functions and a wide variety of graphical representations.

-The currency-specific ‘Liquidity Planning’ module can be used as part of the integrated magnet™ Treasury solution.
-But it can also be used as a stand-alone module that coexists with other treasury systems or as a replacement for an existing Excel solution with corresponding import options.
-It is suitable for companies of almost any size, from SMEs to multi’s, and for practically all industries.
-The solution impresses with a simple structure that can be set up quickly.
+The currency-differentiated module can be used as part of the integrated magnet™-Treasury “complete” solution.
+But it can also be used as a stand-alone module with coexistence with other treasury systems or as a replacement for an existing Excel solution with appropriate import options.
+It is suitable for companies of almost any size, from SMEs to multinationals, and for almost all industries.
+The solution impresses with a simple structure that can be set up in a short time.